munoztd0/OBIWAN/README.md

 R 3.1.1 or a more resent version

-Please get in touch with your experiences with using the codes and data, and any bug reports or issues to me at david.munoz@etu.unige.ch
+Please get in touch with your experiences with using the codes and data, and any bug reports or issues to me at david.munoztord@mailbox.org

 This data and code are being released with a permissive open-source license.
 You should feel free to use or adapt the utility code as long as you follow the terms of the license, which are enumerated below.